xpxaxsxi/pl-oauth2client-for-google/README.md

 Call from_refreshtoken_accesstoken/0

-Now You have a fresh accesstoken that is usable for 3600 seconds, it was fetched from Google using the refresh_token.txt-file
+Now You have a fresh accesstoken that is usable for 3600 seconds, it was fetched from Google using the refresh_token.txt-file.
+If you get authorization errors, You propably have on outdated accesstoken, and you can get a fresh access token by calling from_refreshtoken_accesstoken/0

+ABOUT REFRESH TOKEN

+It will be valid for weeks or months??
+Also it is a offline token, You don't have to login anywhere, You can start up Swi-prolog, get access token with from_refreshtoken_accesstoken and...

+START CODING  with the FUTURE TOOL OF ALL REAL PROGRAMMERS: Swi-Prolog http://www.swi-prolog.org

 This is my first Github project and first collaborative project, so I will be making lots of newbie errors